 - A fully multi-modal transportation network including world-class bicycle infrastructure and expanded transit service.

 Browse project maps and documents, explore the overall vision for the South Hillsboro community, or review the project's history.
 For more information on South Hillsboro, contact Planning Department Staff:

 For more information on standards and regulations for future development in South Hillsboro contact:

 John Boren, Planner

 Ruth Klein, Senior Planner

-For more information on the LID contact:
+For more information on South Hillsboro development and transportation projects, contact: